-Marjoram is said to work best as a seasoning for meat dishes mainly.
-Just because it works well with meats, do not assume that that is the extent of its seasoning abilities.
+Marjoram is said to mainly work best as a seasoning for meat dishes.
+Just because it works well with meats, do not assume that is the extent of its seasoning abilities.
 It is versatile enough to be used with vegetables and as one of the herbs in a bouquet garni.
 Like oregano and other mint relatives, marjoram plays nicely with tomato and is commonly included in tomato-based dishes.
 Its mild flavor makes it a good addition to uncooked preparations like salad dressings.

 Do remove the leaves from the stems.

 Similar to thyme sprigs, the needle-like stem of the thyme plant can pose a choking hazard.
 You can easily remove the marjoram leaves by gripping the stem between your thumb and forefinger and then running your fingers down it.

 Do store marjoram correctly.

 Marjoram is one of those herbs that work well in both the fresh form and the dried, so you have multiple options when it comes to storage.
 You can store fresh marjoram in the refrigerator like many other fresh herbs.
 Simply place the stems upright in a jar or similar container with a few inches of water; it can last for weeks using this method.
 You can also chop the sprigs or remove the leaves from the stems and freeze them in an ice cube tray.

 Lastly, you can air-dry your marjoram or dry it in a food dehydrator.
 Dried marjoram can last for years without losing its flavor.